atuannguyen/atuannguyen.github.io/_pages/collaborators.md

 layout: page
 permalink: /collaborators/
 title: Collaborators
-description: I am honored to have collaborated with the following researchers (and many more).
+description: I am honoured to have collaborated with the following researchers (and many others).
 nav: true
 ---